rosalindfranklininstitute/maptools/docs/source/index.rst

-.. parakeet documentation master file, created by sphinx-quickstart on Fri Feb 25 09:31:39 2022.
+.. maptools documentation master file, created by sphinx-quickstart on Fri Feb 25 09:31:39 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to parakeet's documentation!
+Welcome to maptool's documentation!
 ====================================

 .. toctree::